 Itinerary

-Our Panama and Costa Rica cruise begins in Panama's capital city.
-From here, we drive across the Isthmus of Panama to Colon where we board ship and set sail on the first section of our Panama Canal transit, anchoring in Gatun Lake for the night.
-In 1904, the United States began building a canal that would link the Atlantic and Pacific Oceans like never before, making trade and travel both faster and safer.
+Our Panama and Costa Rica cruise begins in Panama City, the country's capital.
+From here, we drive across the Isthmus of Panama to Colon where we embark ship for the first section of our Panama Canal transit, anchoring in Gatun Lake for the night.
+In 1904, the United States began building a canal that would provide a shortcut link between the Atlantic and Pacific Oceans, making trade and travel both faster and safer.
 When it was completed in 1914, ships no longer needed to go all the way around the tip of South America; they could cut through the canal saving 8,000 miles and several months of transit time.
 Today, roughly 14,000 ships pass through the Panama Canal each year—and one of those transits will be ours.

 Day 2: Panama Canal Transit—Barro Colorado Nature Monument

-Board expedition landing craft this morning for an excursion into Barro Colorado Nature Monument in Gatun Lake.
-This large island in Gatun Lake encompasses nearly 14,000 acres of wild jungle terrain, and is inaccessible to most travelers.
+This morning offers a choice of two activities.
+Take a boat ride to the mouth of the Chagres River and hike on Panama Rainforest Discovery Center trails, or board Zodiacs for an excursion into Barro Colorado Nature Monument in Gatun Lake.
+This large island encompasses nearly 14,000 acres of wild jungle terrain and is inaccessible to most travelers.
 By special arrangement, guides from the Smithsonian Tropical Research Institute accompany us through the dense tropical forest that so challenged the builders of the canal.
 We then re-board the ship to continue our transit through this engineering marvel that embodies both the history and future of global shipping.
 We'll see the gargantuan Panamax and Neopanamax vessels—the biggest ships on Earth—as well as all the landmarks: the Amador Causeway, Bridge of the Americas, and the Centennial Bridge that frames the Gaillard Cut, which we pass through to enter the Miraflores Locks.
 A daylight journey through the canal cannot be

 Day 3: Gulf of Panama Islets